When couples get

 Unfortunately, alimony deductions will be a thing of the past according

 to the new tax law.
-According to the new law, the spouse paying alimony
+According to the new law, the paying spouse cannot

 The provision would take effect for divorce and separation agreements signed